SayStudent.com

 This grant is available for qualified undergraduate applicants who show exceptional financial need.
 The amounts awarded range from $100-to-$4,000.

 You must first compete the Free Application for Federal Student Aid (FAFSA) form to see if you qualify.
-It will use a formula to estimate the qualified amount based on the EFC and cost of attendance (see note 1 for EFC information).
-Any eligible amount will be noted in your financial award letter from your school:
+It will use a formula to estimate the qualified amount based on the EFC and cost of attendance (see step 1 for EFC information).
+Any eligible amount will be noted in your financial award letter from your school

 An Academic Competitiveness Grant will provide up to $750 for the first year of undergraduate study and up to $1,300 for the second year of undergraduate study to full-time students who are eligible for a Federal Pell Grant and who had successfully completed a rigorous high school program, as determined by the state or local education agency and recognized by the Secretary of Education.